New Name Reflects Center’s Expanded Role in Providing Latest Cellular Therapies

 - The center oversees the clinical care of all patients undergoing blood & marrow transplant (BMT) and adoptive cellular therapy, including CAR T-cell and TCR-engineered T-cell therapy.

-- Roswell Park's TCT Center and the CFI's Therapeutic Cell Production Shared Resource (TCPSR) are accredited by the Foundation for the Accreditation of Cellular Therapy (FACT) for both cellular therapy and blood & marrow transplant (BMT), which means the programs meet or exceed the highest standards of safety in cell collection and transplantation, and that staff members have the education, training and experience to provide patients with the specialized care they need.
+- Roswell Park's TCT Center and the DTIO's Therapeutic Cell Production Shared Resource (TCPSR) are accredited by the Foundation for the Accreditation of Cellular Therapy (FACT) for both cellular therapy and blood & marrow transplant (BMT), which means the programs meet or exceed the highest standards of safety in cell collection and transplantation, and that staff members have the education, training and experience to provide patients with the specialized care they need.

 - Roswell Park was among the first centers in the world to routinely offer blood & marrow transplants.